eurekaclinical/eurekaclinical-ontology/README.md

 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.

 ## Adding the Eureka!
 Clinical extensions to an i2b2 metadata schema
 A Liquibase changelog is provided at `src/main/resources/dbmigration/i2b2-meta-schema-changelog.xml`.
+We assume that the i2b2 metadata schema of interest is already created.
 Perform the following steps:
-1) Create a new schema and a user account for accessing the schema.
-2) Get a JDBC driver for your database and put it the liquibase lib directory.
+1) Get a JDBC driver for your database and put it the liquibase lib directory.
-3) Run the following from the liquibase installation:
+2) Run the following from the liquibase installation:
 ```
 ./liquibase \
       --driver=JDBC_DRIVER_CLASS_NAME \